UpDownLeftDie/kingshot-todo/README.md

 ### Adding New Tasks

-Edit `src/data/tasks.json` to add new daily tasks or events:
+Edit `src/data/` files to add new daily tasks or events:

 ```json
 {